smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.9.4 - 2024-05-02
+We are beginning our phased rollout of us-street-api 5.9.4.
+This process is scheduled to be completed by 2024-05-05 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED

+- Improved accuracy for the enhanced match field in regards to "missing-secondary" and "unknown-secondary".
+- Fixed an issue where the enhanced match field was "none" but a SmartyKey™ was being returned anyways.
+- Improved accuracy for A#, B#, and M# footnotes.
+- Improved ability to understand certain Spanish inputs.
+- Fixed a rare scenario where an inaccurate SmartyKey™ was being returned for an address with a valid secondary.

 ## 5.9.3 - 2024-04-15
 We are beginning our phased rollout of us-street-api 5.9.3.
 This process is scheduled to be completed by 2024-04-18 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.